diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 #### Installing Jekyll and Bundler on Windows

-To install Jekyll it's simple.
+To install Jekyll, it's simple.
 ```bash
 # Copy and paste or type the code below on your terminal
 gem install jekyll